 When the County denies issuance of a permit on the grounds that the application does not conform to the zoning regulations contained in Chapter 405 of the Unified Development Ordinance, the applicant may appeal specific zoning requirements if compliance would cause exceptional hardship for use of the property.
 Appeals must be made within 45 days of the denial.
 Appeals are heard and decided upon by the Board of Zoning Adjustment, a quasi-judicial body which will hold a formal public hearing after notifying the adjoining property owners.
 In approving any variance, the Board may impose conditions to reduce negative impacts caused for the use of nearby properties.

 Additionally, any decision of the Director of the Division of Planning and Zoning may be appealed by an affected property owner, tenant, or public official who believe that the Director’s decision has caused a permit to have been incorrectly issued or denied.
 Typically, this would be on the grounds that the zoning regulations have been misinterpreted.

-- The requested variance would not grant a privilege available to one property but not others in the same zoning district; and
+- The variance would not merely grant a special benefit to the property beyond what is enjoyed by other properties regulated by the same set of zoning regulations; and

 - Applicant consults with Planning & Zoning Division staff.
 (Strongly recommended)